XiangChen1994/EOIR/README.md

 We extend our gratitude to [textSCF](https://github.com/tinymilky/TextSCF/tree/main), [LKU-Net](https://github.com/xi-jia/LKU-Net), [LapRIN](https://github.com/cwmok/LapIRN), [VoxelMorph](https://github.com/voxelmorph/voxelmorph), and [TransMorph](https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration) for their valuable contributions.
 Portions of the code in this repository have been adapted from these sources.

 ###### Keywords
-Keywords: Cascade image registration, large deformation, Convolutional neural networks
+Keywords: Image registration, large deformation, Convolutional neural networks